-Walden University, one of the leading providers of online education, has released updated information that tracks its students and alumni, their opinions of the university and their eventual outcomes.
-The project, Demonstrating Accountability, Transparency and Assessment (DATA), provides detailed information about Walden’s students as well as student learning, student and alumni satisfaction and the social impact of students and alumni in their communities and workplaces.
+Walden University, one of the leading providers of online education, has released updated information that tracks its students and alumni, their opinions of the university, and their eventual outcomes.
+The project, Demonstrating Accountability, Transparency, and Assessment (DATA), provides detailed information about Walden’s students as well as student learning, student and alumni satisfaction, and the social impact of students and alumni in their communities and workplaces.

-DATA is part of Walden’s ongoing commitment to communicate information about who its students are, what they are expected to learn at Walden and how they are applying this knowledge to advance their careers and effect positive social change.
+DATA is part of Walden’s ongoing commitment to communicate information about who its students are, what they are expected to learn at Walden, and how they are applying this knowledge to advance their careers and effect positive social change.
 The following information is a snapshot of the larger project that can be found in full at www.WaldenU.edu/DATA.

 Demographics: Women are leading the way.
-Walden’s total student population is three-quarters female (77%), and women represent 72% of students in undergraduate programs.
-Walden graduate students are 48% white and 41% black, while 43% of undergraduates are white, 39% are black and 13% are Hispanic/Latino.
-Walden students continue to be most heavily represented by the 30–39 age demographic followed by those age 40–49, but there is also significant representation among those age 24–29 years and 50–59 years.
+According to survey respondents, Walden’s total student population is three-quarters female (74.7%), with women representing 65.3% of students in undergraduate programs.
+Walden graduate students are 42.8% black, 38.4% white, and 8.2% Asian/Pacific Islander, while 39.5% of undergraduates are white, 29.9% are black, and 7.6% are Asian/Pacific Islander.
+Walden students continue to be most heavily represented in the 30–39 age demographic (33.7%), followed by those ages 40–49 (27.9%), but there is also significant representation among those ages 24–29 (15.8%) and 50–59 (14.3%).